wesamhamad/Robot-Arm-Project-Paper/README.md

 # Robot Arm Project Paper

-### A paper for Robot Arm which is part of Fighting Robot shows the following outlines :
+### A paper for Robot Arm -which is part of Fighting Robot- contains the following outlines :
 - ###  Project Idea.
 - ###  Group Organizational Structure.
 - ###  Project Plan.